20+ IT Cover Letter Examples for Information Technology Jobs

-Whether it’s the incredible perks, the unparalleled technology, or the cachet of the startup’s name, you’re excited, and rightfully so.
+Whether it's the impressive perks, cutting-edge technology, or the prestige of the startup’s name, you're genuinely excited—and you should be!

-Rather, you need an awesome information technology cover letter that grabs the IT manager’s attention like they just announced an IPO and they’re all gazillionaires.
+What you need is an outstanding information technology cover letter that grabs the IT manager’s attention like an IPO announcement that’s making everyone a millionaire.

 Well, you’ve come to the right place.